joshmcorreia/Notes/DevOps/CI_CD.md

 [Source](https://aws.amazon.com/devops/continuous-integration/)
 > With continuous integration, developers frequently commit to a shared repository using a version control system such as Git.
 Prior to each commit, developers may choose to run local unit tests on their code as an extra verification layer before integrating.
 A continuous integration service automatically builds and runs unit tests on the new code changes to immediately surface any errors.

+### How do you code review with Continuous Integration?
+[This answer](https://softwareengineering.stackexchange.com/a/121665) points out something important:
+> a good point could be made that 'why bother reviewing if the CI test automation hasn't run on it?', so perhaps the best would be to give developers each a private branch that the CI server will build and test for them.
+That way they first commit and push there, then once it passes get it reviewed, then merge to mainline (where it will get another run through the CI server).

+From personal experience I have found this to be important.
+1. Developer writes code on a feature branch
+2. Every time code is commited, CI runs on that branch and ensures that the code builds properly.
+If the code does not build properly then that developer will have to make another commit which fixes the issue(s)
+3. When the developer is done with their branch, they make a merge request
+4. Other developers review the merge request, only after the pipelines successfully complete.
+This ensures that other developers are not wasting their time reviewing code that is incorrect.
+Reviewers should check for things that are harder to detect via automation, such as ensuring best practices are followed or ensuring that security vulnerabilities are not introduced.

 ---

 # Continuous Delivery